National Sports Center for the Disabled

 The National Sports Center for the Disabled (NSCD) is a 501(c)(3) non-profit organization that began in 1970 providing ski lessons for children with amputations.
 Today, the NSCD is one of the largest therapeutic recreation organizations in the world, serving more than 3,000 children and adults with disabilities.
-The NSCD is based out of Winter Park Resort in Winter Park, Colorado, and Sports Authority Field at Mile High in Denver, Colorado.
+The NSCD is based out of Winter Park Resort in Winter Park, Colorado, and NSCD Front Range Adaptive Program Center located at the Jefferson County Fairgrounds in Golden, Colorado.

 History

 The NSCD was founded in 1970 by Hal O'Leary, who was then a salaried ski instructor at Winter Park Resort.
 O'Leary taught one lesson to 23 children with amputations, which spearheaded the National Sports Center for the Disabled.
 For the first three years of the program, O'Leary operated out of a broom closet at Winter Park Resort.
 Since then, he has been named one of the "best 100 things to happen to skiing" by Ski Magazine. has established programs for disabled athletes on four continents and coached two Paralympic teams.
 O'Leary was also awarded the prestigious honor of Order of Canada, Canada's highest honor of merit given to individuals recognized for lifetime achievement.
 Today, the NSCD facilitates a variety of both winter and summer programs, including alpine skiing, snowboarding, Nordic skiing, snowshoeing, rock climbing, kayaking, Sports Ability Clinics and therapeutic horseback riding.
 The NSCD offers recreational opportunities as well as competitive ski race training through a renowned Competition Center.
 The NSCD is proud to be recognized as a Paralympic Sport Club through the U.S. Paralympic Sport Club Network.